NarendraKoya999/Newsletter-Card/README.md

 # Newsletter Card
-A simple newsletter subscription card with HTML and CSS.
+A simple newsletter subscription card with HTML5 and CSS3.

 ## Description